State

 |

-- You can pay out unused PTO if you'd like, but you aren't required to.
+- You can pay out unused PTO if you'd like, but you are not required to.

 |